 It's not clear, however, what the punishment would be.
 The disclosure laws for police misconduct in Hawaii make it impossible to know if an on-duty officer had faced discipline or accusations of having sex with a prostitute.

 Officers who investigate prostitution haven't been accused of sexual wrongdoing in recent memory, Yu said.
-A parole officer in 2011 was fired after being convicted of sexual assault against a prostitute, she said.
+A patrol officer in 2011 was fired after being convicted of sexual assault against a prostitute, she said.

 Skeptics, such as Roger Young, a retired special agent who for more than 20 years worked sex crimes for the FBI from Las Vegas and has trained vice squads around the country, remain unconvinced.